 Lyme Disease Protection

 Taking steps to protect yourself and your family from ticks is the best way to ensure you stay healthy.
-While peak tick season is when ticks are most active particularly from May to September, the risk still exists from October to April, especially when temperatures are warmer.
+While peak tick season is when ticks are most active particularly from May to September, the risk still exists from October to April, especially when temperatures are above freezing.

 Ticks should be removed as soon as possible per the CDC’s recommendations, with tweezers and by pulling upward with steady pressure.
 Tick removal tools (a plastic or metal v-shaped notch) and kits are widely available online and in some health care locations.